- Discover ancient Inca ruins and culture in Cusco

 - Eat lunch at a local Peruvian restaurant and sample local flavors and cooking techniques—crackling pork, pickled vegetables, seasonal flavors, bread baked in earthen ovens, roasted vegetables, and sweet donuts make for a delicious and filling meal.

-Day 3: Sacred Valley Tour: Pisac - Ollantaytambo - Aguas Calientes
+Day 3: Explore the Sacred Valley: Chinchero - Moray - Maras - Ollantaytambo - Aguas Calientes

 Day 4: Machu Picchu Excursion